CompileZero/javascript-brush-up/README.md

-# The javascript Learning Kit
+# The javascript Brush Up Kit

 ## A beginner-friendly curated Javascript Guide Kit to master the basic concepts of JavaScript